mtv47/bash-openvpn/README.md

-Script by mtv47 to set up a openvpn debian server with docker
+Script by mtv47 to set up a openvpn debian server

 ## Description
 Script menu that installs all the necessary packages for a simple openvpn server